Keepers of the Content: How to Find the Balance Between Publicizing and Gating Your Product Content

 When to choose this option:

-If you are authoring a wide variety of types of content that are not always designated for the same audience.
+If you're authoring a wide variety of content types that are not always designated for the same audience.